Charging police, Dallas gunman shows tactical skill in ambush

 The march started at about 7 p.m., according to eyewitnesses at Belo Park Garden and proceeded to the nearby John F. Kennedy memorial, commemorating the assassination, also in Dallas, of the U.S. president in 1963.

-A crowd of about 1,000 was disbanding, after a few speeches, when gunfire set off mayhem, said Ivan Garcia of Garland, Texas, a legal assistant for a nonprofit organisation who attended the march.
+A crowd of about 1,000 was disbanding, after a few speeches, when gunfire set off mayhem, said Ivan Garcia of Garland, Texas, a legal assistant for a nonprofit organization who attended the march.

 "I could hear the gunfire and smell the gunpowder," he said.